 NICE also says that further research is needed to find out whether assisted hatching influences birth rates and to examine the consequences for children born as a result of this procedure.

-Some clinics believe assisted hatching can lead to higher birth rates in specific subgroups of patients.
+Some believe assisted hatching can lead to higher birth rates in specific subgroups of patients.
 There is however no high-quality evidence to support the use of assisted hatching for any patient.

 Is this treatment add-on safe?